Medications for opioid use disorder in county jails

 Through the implementation of a validated OUD screening tool at the time of booking, the CBHJ can collect and analyze screening data to establish prevalence within the county jail.
-This data is shared with county stakeholders to develop a data-driven understanding of the need for a robust MOUD program in your facility.
+This data is shared with county partners to develop a data-driven understanding of the need for a robust MOUD program in your facility.

 - Facilitation of a local Change Team.

-Change teams include a variety of local stakeholders who meet at least monthly to discuss implementation and review program data.
+Change teams include a variety of local partners who meet at least monthly to discuss implementation and review program data.
 Change Teams regularly convene with other county-level teams across the state to provide updates, share successes, and help each other overcome common barriers to implementation.